-- 91. The multiplication factor to be reported in item 1.5(e) of Division F.1 of the Form is the sum of: - (a) the value of 3; - (b) a plus factor, ranging from zero to one, based on the number of back-testing exceptions (i.e. the larger of item 1.5(c) and item 1.5(d) of Division F.1 of the Form) for the last 250 trading days derived from Table 5 or other considerations which satisfy the MA that the model in use is fundamentally sound and any increase in the back-testing exceptions is temporary; and
+- 121. The multiplication factors, m_c for the VaR and m_s for the stressed VaR, to be reported respectively in items 1.5(e) and 2.5(e) of Division F.1(a) of the Form are separately the sum of: - (a) the value of 3; - (b) a plus factor, ranging from zero to one, based on the number of back-testing exceptions in relation only to the VaR (i.e. the larger of item 1.5(c) and item 1.5(d) of Division F.1(a) of the Form) for the last 250 trading days derived from Table 5 or other considerations which satisfy the MA that the model in use is fundamentally sound and any increase in the back-testing exceptions is temporary; and